Best Cradle Cap Shampoo: Top Picks to Soothe Your Baby’s Scalp

 Updated on

 Cradle cap can look really unpleasant, but there's no need to panic, your baby won't even know it's there.
-And with a cradle cap shampoo, you can help to alleviate the symptoms.
+And with a cradle cap shampoo, or other natural methods, you can help to alleviate the symptoms.
+We've rounded up our picks of shampoos that are great for helping to clear up cradle cap, but are also gentle on delicate skin.
+We know how sensitive babies' skin is, so the right product is important to take care of them.

-While most cradle cap clears up on its own, a little encouragement from the right baby shampoo can help treat cradle cap.
+It is an extremely common skin condition in babies between the ages of 6 and 12 months, and thankfully it's easy to treat.
+While most cradle cap clears up on its own, a little encouragement from the best shampoo for cradle cap can help treat cradle cap.

 How does cradle cap shampoo work?